mjgusev/Glossary-Generator/README.md

 ## Customization

-You can customize the styling of the HTML pages by modifying the `style.css` file.
+You can customize the styling of the HTML pages by modifying the `style.css` file and moving it into your output directory.

 ## Contributing